RegardsOss/RegardsOss.github.io/REGARDS-docs/reference/layout-configuration.md

 # 2. How to configure layout?

-User application layout can be accessed through REGARDS project administration interface, in **'User Interface / Layout'** - or at URL **(server)/admin/(project)/ui/layout/user**
+User application layout can be accessed through REGARDS project administration interface, in **`User Interface / Layout`** - or at URL **`(server)/admin/(project)/ui/layout/user`**

 The form shows every container currently defined.
-Three dotted menu on right offers the options **edit**, **delete** and **add a sub-section** - except for root container that cannot be deleted.
+Three dotted menu on right offers the options **'edit'**, **'delete'** and **'add a sub-section'** - except for root container that cannot be deleted.
 The containers are displayed in a 'preview-like' way - the container name will not be displayed on user application.

 *Note: default layout will be discussed in a later section.*

 When editing a container, **name**, **type**, **'main container** and **advanced options** are available - except once again for root container that is fixed by configuration.
 We will detail those elements in next sub sections

-## 2.1 Container edition: name
+## 2.1 Container name

 The container name is defined when creating a new container - using parent container menu option *add a sub-section*.
 It *cannot be modified after creation*.

-## 2.2 Container edition: type
+## 2.2 Container type

 The container type defines the layout for container and sub elements. *It corresponds only to CSS presets for the container and can be overriden or completed at any moment in HTML styles*:
 * **Row**: A simple row container that spans all the available horizontal width.
 Best used in a parent flex box (can be used in root container)